gepingyang/FastDEC/README.md

 # FastDEC
-The code for paper "FastDEC: Clustering By Fast Dominance Estimation "
+The code for paper: "FastDEC: Clustering By Fast Dominance Estimation ".
+In ECML-PKDD 2022.